HeziPad/Python-Practice/README.md

 Project objective:

-  Creating a "Water station" clients, and a server which communicates with the clients, while using SQL database for gathered info.
+  Creating a server which communicates with "Water station" clients, while using SQL database for gathered info.
   Water-stations have water sensor, and can trigger an alarm upon detection of misfunctioning.

 Details: